AlynxZhou/hexo-theme-aria/README.md

 	20. Comment Support:

-		First set `comment` to `enable: true` to enable comment in all pages (except Home, Archives, Categories, Tags), then fill your HyperComments ID or Disqus Shortname.
+		First set `comment` to `enable: true` to enable comment in all pages (except Home, Archives, Categories, Tags), then fill your Disqus Shortname.
 If you want to disable comment in some pages, add front-matter `comment: false` (`comment` NOT `comments`!).

 		If you use commentjs, first set `enable` to `true`, then set `type` according to your host service between `github` and `oschina`, `user` is your user name of the host, `repo` is your repo name, `client_id` and `client_secret` needs you go to [github](https://github.com/settings/applications/new) or [oschina](https://git.oschina.net/oauth/applications/new) to create an application, and copy your token.